Satisfactory Academic Progress Policy

 Evaluations and Notifications

-The Financial Aid Office evaluates SAP annually at the end of each spring term for undergraduates and graduates, or upon re-enrollment into the university.
+Financial Aid Services evaluates SAP annually at the end of each spring term for undergraduates and graduates, or upon re-enrollment into the university.
 Students enrolled in a certificate program are evaluated at the end of each term.
 SAP is also reviewed at the end of each probationary period, if applicable to student.
 Students must be making satisfactory academic progress to continue to receive financial aid in a subsequent payment period, including summer term.
-Financial aid applicants not meeting SAP standards will be deemed ineligible to receive financial aid and will be sent written notification to their permanent address and/or email notification to their University email account.
+Financial aid applicants not meeting SAP standards will be deemed ineligible to receive financial aid and will be sent written notification to their permanent address recorded in the university’s system.

 Financial Aid Termination